What if everybody ran?

 About the Author

-Camille Vicino, health enews contributor, is a public affairs and marketing coordinator at Advocate Good Samaritan Hospital where she helps to promote the amazing work happening at the hospital.
-She loves all things Chicago including running along the lake, exploring local boutiques and cheering for the Cubs.
+Camille Vicino, health enews contributor, is a public affairs and government relations coordinator for Advocate Health Care.
+She is a graduate of the University of Illinois and loves running along the lake, exploring local boutiques and cheering for the Cubs.